malsaadan/Trivia-API/README.md

 ---

+## Future Work

+* Add an additional question field such as rating and make all corresponding updates (db, api endpoints, add question form, etc.)

+* Add users to the DB and track their game scores

+* Add capability to create new categories.

 ## References

 Please note that I have used these resources during my work on the project:

 * [Python Assert Example | Assert Statement In Python